Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 Fortunately, we've made a judicious selection of technologies in our stack here.
 It turns out to be relatively straightforward!

-We'll use a "cert-manager" Helm release, much like we did with our NGINX-based ingress controller, and provide the appropriate bindings to enable DigitalOcean to handle the ACME challenges directly.
+We'll use a "cert-manager" Helm release, much like we did with our nginx-based ingress controller, and provide the appropriate bindings to enable DigitalOcean to handle the ACME challenges directly.

 Since DigitalOcean is operating the nameservers our records are using, this greatly simplifies the process to the point where you may not even notice initial challenges and renewals.

-Create a new folder/module for "certsnamespace" and include it in the top-level `main.tf`:
+Create a new folder/module for "certsnamespace" and include it in the top-level `main.tf`, which should have grown to look something like this by now:

 ```tf
 module "doproject" {